aviharos/oee/README.md

 [![License: MIT](https://img.shields.io/github/license/ramp-eu/TTE.project1.svg)](https://opensource.org/licenses/MIT)

 An OEE calculator microservice to be used with Fiware Cygnus time series data.
+A microservice of [MOMAMS](https://github.com/aviharos/momams).
 For more information, see the relevant [Fiware Cygnus tutorial](https://github.com/FIWARE/tutorials.Historic-Context-Flume).

 ## Contents